 My research explores the religious imagination and social initiatives of Muslims in western Africa.
-My current projects focus on the Ahmadiyya Muslim community, a trans-national Islamic movement that gained a significant following in twentieth century Ghana; previously I analyzed Muslim Sufi movements in nineteenth century Senegal and Mali.
-I also reflect on historical methods and am co-editor of History in Africa: A Journal of Method.
+My most recent book, The Ahmadiyya in the Gold Coast: Muslim Cosmopolitans in the British Empire (Indiana University Press, 2017), concerns the Ahmadiyya Muslim community, a trans-national Islamic movement with origins in South Asia that gained a significant following in twentieth century Ghana.
+I also reflect on historical methods and am co-editor of History in Africa: A Journal of Debates, Methods and Source Analysis.
 My teaching concerns the full range of transformations associated with Africa during the last six hundred years.
 I also am interested in Middle Eastern history and hold an adjunct appointment in the Department of Near Eastern Languages and Cultures.

 Professor, Department of History